 What are the advantages of the Roth Individual 401k over the Roth IRA?

-- Regardless of income, everyone qualifies for a Roth Individual 401k.
-In 2014, you can’t fully contribute to a Roth IRA if your adjusted gross income exceeds $181,000 if you file a joint tax return with your spouse.
-If you are married filing jointly and your earned income is between $181,001 and $191,000, your 2014 Roth IRA contribution limit phases out.
-In 2014, you can’t contribute fully to a Roth IRA if your adjusted gross income exceeds $114,000 if you file as single or head of household.
-If your earned income is somewhere between $114,001 and $129,000 then your 2014 Roth IRA contribution limit phases out.
+- In 2020, if you are married filing jointly you can fully contribute to a Roth IRA if your modified adjusted gross income is less than $196,000.
+If you are married filing jointly and your modified adjusted gross income is between $196,001 and $206,000 your 2020 Roth IRA contribution limit phases out.
+If you file as single or head of household in 2020, you can fully contribute to a Roth IRA if your modified adjusted gross income is less than $124,000.
+If you file as single or head of household in 2020 and your modified adjusted gross income is somewhere between $124,001 and $139,000 then your 2020 Roth IRA contribution limit phases out.

 How much can I contribute to a Roth Individual 401k annually?

 The 2020 Roth Individual 401k contribution limit is $19,500 and $26,000 if age 50 or older.